tanishsaini1713-jpg/voucher-promotion-assignment/README.md

 ## Deployment Notes
 - Ensure `.env` values are set in production (Render) dashboard.
 - Keep `SELF_PING_ENABLED=true` and `SELF_PING_URL` pointing to the public base URL to prevent free-tier sleep.
+- Whitelist your hosting provider’s outbound IP/CIDR blocks (or use `0.0.0.0/0` temporarily) in MongoDB Atlas so the connection succeeds.
 - For multiple instances, consider replacing the in-memory rate limiter with a distributed store (Redis).

 ## Project Structure